marcusianlevine/ansible-role-gitpitch/README.md

 ### Required
 * play_secret_key

+This is a long ASCII string that is used to sign sessions and cookies.
+The more worried you are about security, the longer it should be — at least 64 characters.

+You can generate a key using either a random string generator of your choice, or using the [offical Play framework command line utility](https://playframework.com/documentation/2.5.x/ApplicationSecret#Generating-an-application-secret).

+Since this value is sensitive, you shoud use [Ansible Vault](http://docs.ansible.com/ansible/playbooks_vault.html) to encrypt it in your playbooks.

 ### Optional

+* domain
-* domain (if not provided, whichever of hostname or IP is available will be used)
+  * If not provided, whichever of hostname or IP is available will be used
+* git_key_file
+  * If the version of gitpitch you would like to deploy is not hosted in a public repository, you can provide a key file which will be used to authenticate when cloning the repo
+* gitpitch_repo_services
+  * If you wish to use custom [Git Repo Services](https://github.com/gitpitch/gitpitch/wiki/Git-Repo-Services), provide a list of dictionaries of the form found in `defaults/main.yml`

 Dependencies
 ------------